ghpipeline/pipeline/README.md

 - **Regulatory Value**
   Predicting recall severity (especially identifying Class I recalls) can support risk mitigation and regulatory prioritization, helping agencies or private stakeholders identify high-risk cases early.

-- **Open Access & Transparency**
+- **Open Access, API-Based, and Frequently Updated**
-  Being freely available and well-documented, the openFDA dataset enables reproducibility and transparency in model development.
+  The openFDA dataset is freely available, well-documented, and updated on a **weekly basis**.
+This ensures our models can stay current with the most recent recall trends and enforcement actions.
+Its API-first design also allows seamless integration into cloud-based pipelines.

 - **Understudied in ML**
   Despite its importance, this dataset is relatively underexplored in applied machine learning literature—giving our project both novelty and room for impactful insights.

 ## Storage ##